-Drop me a line if you are interested in a thesis work (Master/PhD) or a research project (Postdoc).
+Drop me a line if you are interested in a summer internship, a thesis work (Master/PhD) or a research project (Postdoc).
+We are funded by Vetenskapsrådet (VR) and the European Research Council (ERC).

 Nyckelord: density functional theory molecular dynamics solid state batteries electrolytes charged water interfaces atomistic machine learning